Keywords

 Comprehensive geriatric assessment, Economic evaluation, systematic review

 With increasing life expectancy and changes in demography1, the demand for healthcare is increasingly rapidly in line with the growth of the older population2.
-The World Health Organization (WHO) defines "healthy ageing" as "the process of developing and maintaining the functional ability that enables well-being in older age"3, “and research is increasingly focused on identifying to improve that improve healthy ageing.
-To realize healthy aging, health and social care systems advocate a shift from acute management of cases to efficient configurations of coordinated, longitudinal, and integrated care for older adults4.
+The World Health Organization (WHO) defines "healthy ageing" as "the process of developing and maintaining the functional ability that enables well-being in older age"3.
+To realize healthy aging, health and social care systems advocate a shift from acute management of cases coordinated, longitudinal, and integrated care for older adults4.
+As a result, researchers are increasingly focused on identifying interventions that improve healthy ageing.

 Comprehensive Geriatric Assessment (CGA) is a multidimensional interdisciplinary diagnostic process focused on determining an older person's medical, psychological, and functional capabilities to develop a coordinated and integrated care plan5.
-CGA is often deployed when older people are identified as at risk of "frailty"6.
+CGA is considered for older adults living with frailty or at risk of adverse outcomes6.
 To improve the trajectory of aging, CGA considers various factors, including medical, psychological, and functional impairment, as well as environmental and social issues.
-CGA requires an interdisciplinary team that may include geriatric specialists, doctors, nurses, and allied health professionals, and aims to produce a coordinated and integrated care plan for treatment, rehabilitation, support, and long-term care.
+CGA requires an interdisciplinary team that may include geriatric specialists, doctors, nurses, and allied health professionals, and aims to produce a coordinated and integrated care plan for treatment, rehabilitation, support, and long-term care with active engagement of the older adults in decision-making.

 Over the last decade, CGA is being increasingly used in various health conditions and healthcare settings.
 For example, reviews have assessed the effectiveness of CGA across various care settings including emergency departments7–9, primary/outpatient care10,11, community settings5,12, hospital inpatient departments13,14, acute geriatric units15,16, and long-term care facilities17.
 Similarly, the effectiveness of CGA in certain population groups, such as surgical patients18–20, cancer patients21,22, and in the prevention of delirium23, has been reviewed.
-Although CGA can be provided in multiple settings24 and in multiple populations, this will vary the types and amounts of healthcare resources that are utilized (resulting in variable costs of CGA), and varying levels of intensity may explain the observed heterogeneity in treatment outcomes5.
+The resource implications of CGA can vary between studies due to differences in the settings, target population, or the intensity of the intervention24, resulting in heterogeneity in treatment outcomes5.

 Although there is strong evidence to support the clinical effectiveness of CGA in managing older adults living with frailty, health systems are increasingly interested in knowing the situations in which CGA can be implemented most efficiently.
 To examine efficiency, economic evaluation is defined as a comparative analysis of alternative courses of action in terms of both costs and consequences25,26.
 Economic evaluation can be classified into two categories: partial and full27.
 Full economic evaluations constitute cost-utility, cost-effectiveness, cost-consequence, cost-minimization, and cost-benefit analyses.
 Full economic evaluations compare both the costs and effects of alternative comparisons.
 The cost of the comparators includes the cost of the intervention (the input cost for comparators) and resource-use consequences (health service utilization after the intervention).